 After my release from the inpatient rehab center I went to an outpatient center for about five more months.
 Some people with spinal cord injuries make complete recoveries and some make partial recoveries.
 Most recover a bit more function but rehab is mostly to build up the remaining muscles and to get the patient accustom to living with their injuries.

 We never considered giving up our traveling life and started looking into our options early.We were more fortunate than most people who have an injury like this in several ways.
 First I was covered by my union's insurance which was very good and second the balloon pilot and owner had a million dollars of accident insurance.
-We naively thought that since the accident was caused by a pilot error, the insurance company would willing pay us.
-I was losing much more than a million dollars in future earnings and loss of normal functioning but it doesn't work that way - you have to sue them.
+We naively thought that, since the accident was caused by a pilot error, the insurance company would willing pay us.
+I was losing much more than a million dollars in future earnings and loss of normal functioning but it doesn't work that way - we had to sue them.